LeNPaul/Lagrange/menu/about.md

 ---
 layout: page
 title: Welcome to my personal blog!
+Description: "I am Freelance web and brand identity designer.
+I help small/start-up businesses, local organizations and professional individuals to be seen on the web"
 ---

 I'm Umaru Sahr Biango, a freelance web and brand identity designer.
 I started my freelance business to help small businesses, local organizations and professional individuals to be seen on the web.
 Here is a [link](https://www.subdesigne.com "Portfolio website") to my portfolio website.